optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.md

 returned:

 1. The pytree variant described in the above Jacobian example.
-This will be useful to look at sub-matrices of the full covariance matrix as long as the ``params`` pytree only contains one dimensional arrays, Series and DataFrames with ``"value"`` columns.
+This will be useful to look at sub-matrices of the full covariance matrix as long as the `params` pytree only contains one dimensional arrays, Series and DataFrames with `"value"` columns.
 2. A DataFrame containing the covariance matrix of the flattened parameter vector.
-The index and columns of the DataFrames can be constructed from the ``leaf_names`` function in ``pybaum``.
-We could also triviall add a function there that constructs an index that is easier to work with for selecting elements and let the user choose between the two versions.
+The index and columns of the DataFrames can be constructed from the `leaf_names` function in `pybaum`.
+We could also trivial add a function there that constructs an index that is easier to work with for selecting elements and let the user choose between the two versions.